top of page

 Journey

 Sachin studied at Dalvis Art Institute in Kolhapur, completing a Diploma in Drawing and Painting in 2002.
 He later earned a Diploma in Applied Arts from Abhinav Kala Mahavidhyalaya, Pune, in 2004.
-His academic training helped him refine his drawing skills, sense of composition, and understanding of color.
+His academic training helped him refine his drawing skills, sense of composition, and understanding of colour.

 From early on, he chose women as the central subjects of his work.
 Inspired by daily village life, he observed how women balanced labor, care, responsibility, and grace.
 These lived experiences became recurring themes in his paintings.